 Angling in Kishanganga River

 The valley was a resting place for the ancient traders of the silk route.
-People could go to Askardoo, Chilas, Hunza, Nagar, Gilgit, Tajkistan and to various other parts through this route.
+People could go to Askardoo, Chilas, Hunza, Nagar, Gilgit, Tajikistan and to various other parts through this route.

 The valley is a heaven for a large number of medicinal plants.
 The same has and continues to attract a large number of botanists to visit the area.
-Some of these being Black Cumin, Artemisia, Podophylum, Aconitum etc.
+Some of these are Black Cumin, Artemisia, Podophyllum, Aconitum, etc.